mnus2019/Message-App-using-Socket-io/READme.md

-#This project demonstrate a Message App with instant messaging with the help of Socket.io.Uses Jquery, Nodejs and Mongoose.

-uses nodemone to automate the bash terminal applied software testing using Jasmine #
+#This project demonstrate a Message App with instant messaging with the help of Socket.io.Uses Jquery, Nodejs and Mongoose.uses nodemone to automate the bash terminal and applied software testing using Jasmine to automate software usage #